Serhii Shakhov: Biography

 The family dates back to Luhansk Oblast.
-In 1976 the family moved to a stable place of living to Stakhanov city.
+In 1976 the family moved to a stable place of living to Kadiivka.

 Higher Education: Law.
 In 2011 got a diploma of the Master of in Law Academy, Ukraine, after Yaroslav the Wise.

-He is a founder of Stakhanov city Public Organization «Dobrodiy» which gives charity help to boarding schools, secondary schools and gymnasiums, pre-school organizations, hospitals, sports societies.
+He is a founder of Kadiivka city Public Organization «Dobrodiy» which gives charity help to boarding schools, secondary schools and gymnasiums, pre-school organizations, hospitals, sports societies.

 In 2011 was awarded for high professionalism by All-Ukraine Charity Organization «Ukrainian Cultural Fund».

 Political Activity

-In March 2006 was elected a deputy of Luhansk Oblast Council of the Vth convocation (fixed region Stakhanov).
+In March 2006 was elected a deputy of Luhansk Oblast Council of the Vth convocation (fixed region Kadiivka).

-Since December 8, 2010 he is a member of executive committee of Stakhanov city Council.
+Since December 8, 2010 he is a member of executive committee of Kadiivka city Council.

 In 2012 he headed his team at the elections to the Verkhovna Rada of Ukraine.
 Nonparty man.

 In 2012 because of the speech against the Party of Regions the authorities brought criminal cases to the court and he is being searched.

 Leader and a founder of public organization People’s Belief.

 He initiated to around tables on the topic "How to unite the country".
 15 round tables have already been arranged successfully in the cities of Ukraine.

 He helps Ukrainian military men and frontiersmen with ammunition: body armor, steel pots, night vision devices, cars.
 He gives financial aid to the free-will battalion of Ukrainian National Army.
-He participates in organization of Donetsk and Luhansk citizens’ temporary relocation to Western regions of the country and to Odessa.
+He participates in organization of Donetsk and Luhansk citizens’ temporary relocation to Western regions of the country and to Odesa.
 Volunteers of People’s Belief organized the settling of more than 200 families.

 S. Shakhov managed to save a pilot's life who participated in military actions in War in Donbass zone.
 On August 17 battle-plain was attacked by the terrorists’ rocket in Samsonivka Region.
 Moreover, Sergey Shakhov actively worries about the wounded soldiers.
 He actively takes care of the wounded soldiers who are in hospital and are being cared for in Kyiv Central Military Hospital.